Trump lawyer Giuliani faces $1.3 bln lawsuit over 'big lie' election fraud claims | Politics

 Trump lawyer Giuliani faces $1.3 bln lawsuit over 'big lie' election fraud claims

 A senior Dominion employee, Eric Coomer, also filed a defamation lawsuit against the Trump campaign, saying he had been driven into hiding because of death threats from Trump supporters.
-Giuliani and his lawyer, Robert Costello, did not immediately respond to requests for comment.
+Giuliani said in a statement that Dominion's lawsuit was intended to intimidate others from exercising their free speech rights.

-Giuliani has stood by his claims about the election, saying during a radio show last week he is being attacked for "exercising my right of free speech and defending my client."
+"Dominion's defamation lawsuit for $1.3B will allow me to investigate their history, finances, and practices fully and completely," Giuliani said, adding that he file a countersuit against the company for violating his rights.
 Trump and his allies spent two months denying his election defeat, and claiming without evidence that it was the result of widespread voter fraud, before his supporters stormed the Capitol on Jan.
 6.

 Dominion is seeking $1.3 billion in damages from the former New York City mayor, alleging in the lawsuit that "he and his allies manufactured and disseminated the 'Big Lie,' which foreseeably went viral and deceived millions of people into believing that Dominion had stolen their votes and fixed the election."
 Dominion said it filed the lawsuit "to set the record straight" and to "stand up for itself, its employees, and the electoral process."